 Adjunct Prof Colin ScottBiocatalysis & Synthetic Biology: Team Leader

 - Colin was awarded his PhD in Molecular Microbiology in 2000 from the University of Sheffield, UK, where he worked on transcriptional regulation and physiological adaptation in bacteria.
 He moved to Australia and joined CSIRO to develop enzymes that degrade and detoxify pesticides, and to study how they evolve.
 This work segued into developing enzymes for biocatalysis.
-He now leads the Biocatalysis & Synthetic Biology Team at CSIRO in Canberra, Australia and the Chemicals & Fibres Application Domain of the CSIRO Synthetic Biology Future Science Platform and holds an Adjunct Professorship with Queensland University of Technology.
+He now leads the Biocatalysis & Synthetic Biology Team at CSIRO, the Foundation Technologies Application Domain in the CSIRO Synthetic Biology Future Science Platform and holds an Adjunct Professorship with Queensland University of Technology.

 Dr Carol HartleyBiocatalysis & Synthetic Biology: Research Scientist